-Peppol Authorities may request from OpenPeppol particular data aggregation views to enhance their understanding of the information available, provided that these do not permit the linking of any published or disclosed information to the identity or business practices of individual Peppol Service Providers or End Users without their explicit consent.
-Peppol Authorities may publish or disclose such information.
+Peppol Authorities may request from OpenPeppol particular data aggregation views to enhance their understanding of the information available, provided that these do not permit the linking of any published or disclosed information to the identity of individual End Users or the business practices of individual Peppol Service Providers or End Users without their explicit consent.
+Peppol Authorities may publish or disclose such information, under their own legal responsibility and to the extent that they have a legal basis for doing so in their own jurisdiction.

-Data Usage by Service Providers
+The Peppol Directory

 The Service Provider shall submit current and correct metadata to the SMP(s) in which their End Users’ endpoints are listed.
 This metadata is to cover both the relevant technical capabilities of the Service Provider and the services provided to End Users.

+This information, as provided by the Service Providers, may be bundled and collected in the Peppol Directory, which shall be hosted and made available by OpenPeppol.
+Prior to making data available to OpenPeppol for inclusion in the Peppol Directory, Service Providers shall ensure that making such data available is in compliance with applicable law, including locally applicable data protection law.
+OpenPeppol shall impose clear rules to clarify that the data in the Peppol Directory may be accessed and used only by persons who require them in order to use the Peppol Network.

 A Service Provider that displays some or all End Users in the Peppol Directory shall be responsible for maintaining the information displayed there.
 A provider of Peppol Addressing and Lookup Services who relays data about the End Users listed in the SMP to the Peppol Directory shall be responsible for ensuring that the information is accurately relayed.
 The Peppol Addressing and Lookup Services shall be likewise responsible for following up with the Service Provider who has the primary relationship with the End User, should the provider of Peppol Addressing and Lookup Services at any point become aware of discrepancies or possible errors in the data provided to the Peppol Directory.